sanxbud/sj-blog/src/content/posts/GPT5-and-the-eliza-effect.md

 ---
 title: "When A Model Swap Feels Like A Death: GPT-5 and the ELIZA Effect"
-description: "The emotional toll of a software update"
+description: "The unexpected emotional toll of a software update"
 pubDate: 2025-09-07
 author: "Sanjay Budhia"
 tags: ["gpt","ai","hci","essay"]
-image: "_assets/GPT5_user_testimonies.png"
+image: "/posts/Eliza.png"
 draft: false
 ---
 ![](_assets/GPT5_user_testimonies.png)